Find schools that offer these popular programs

 Those interested in working in the mining field may also want to consider the following job:

 Mining engineers may design mines for the extraction of natural resources safely and efficiently, or they work with other scientists and engineers to identify natural resource deposits, or they work on the research and development of new mining machinery and processes.
 A mining engineer must complete an ABET-accredited bachelor's degree program.
 In states where mining engineers might work with the public, a professional license is needed; it requires two exams and a minimum of work experience, although state requirements can vary.
-Jobs for mining engineers are expected to increase 6% from 2014-2024, according to the BLS, and these jobs paid a median salary of $94,040 in 2015.
+Jobs for mining and geological engineers, including mining safety engineerings, are expected to increase 8% from 2016-2026, according to the BLS, and these jobs paid a median salary of $94,240 in 2017.